Camping: San Juan Islands What You Need to Know

 Campers can enjoy a heated swimming pool and jacuzzi room as well as bike and kayak rentals.
 And just a short distance away, guests can enjoy the resort restaurant and Tiki Lounge.

 Camping without power is $38 for both RV and tent sites and just 20 more dollars to camp with electrical hookups.
 A dump station is located off site.

 For more information about the Lopez Islander Resort check out https://lopezfun.com/

-Within walking distance to the beach these RV sites come equipped with power, water, and restrooms nearby.
-The only RV park on Orca Island, West Beach is a great stop if you are needing partial hookups and Wi-Fi services.
-Dishwashing stations and showers are also available as dump stations are located off property.
+Within walking distance to the beach, these RV sites come equipped with power, water, and restrooms nearby.
+The only RV park on Orca Island, West Beach is an excellent stop if you are needing partial hookups and Wi-Fi services.
+Dishwashing stations and showers are also available as dump stations are located off the property.

 West Beach Resort is the place to go if you’re looking to bring the family as most sites allow up to six guests.
 And from whale watching, beach combing, and kayaking to bonfires, motorboats, and fishing, this place has something for everyone!

 And if glamping is more your speed, see below for a list of cabin accommodations.

 San Juan Islands is a great place to vacation with wildlife but let’s face it, sometimes you want to camp in style.
 Glamping is the art of doing just that.
 Here is a list of some of the island’s glamping options as well as cabins and lodges.

 Camping on the San Juan Islands at Lakedale Resort